Faculty, Computer Information Technology

 - Hours will vary depending on class time; Instructors are required to meet with classes at all scheduled times and be available to students outside of class instruction

-- Master's with 18 graduate hours in COSC or related field, or an MBA with 18 hours of relevant computer technical coursework or computer technical experience
+- Master's with 18 graduate hours in computer science or related field, or an MBA with 18 hours of relevant computer technical coursework or computer technical experience

 Commensurate with education, experience and qualifications.